INTERNATIONAL FOUNDATION YEAR IN HUMANITIES, LAW AND SOCIAL SCIENCE

 The test doesn’t test your knowledge of law.
 Instead, it allows for a university assess whether your ability and skills are a good fit to study law.

 Section B is an essay.
-You will be need to answer one of three essay questions and complete this within 40 minutes.
+You will need to answer one from a choice of three essay questions and complete this within 40 minutes.

-If a student is unable to reach the requirements, they will be unable to progress to Durham Law School, even if they reach their overall grade.
+If a student is unable to reach the requirements, they will be unable to progress to Durham Law School, even if they achieve their progression grade with the ISC.

 For more information, visit the LNAT website.